darshand15/Elastic_Work_Stealing_Scheduler/README.md

     * 4_nested_pardo: Experiments with nested pardo.
     * 5_par_mergesort: Experiments with parallel mergesort.
     * 6_bigint: Experiments with parallel addition and subtraction of two arbitrary precision numbers.
-    * 7_primes: Experiments with parallel generation of primes upto n.
+    * 7_primes: Experiments with parallel generation of primes up to n.
     * 8_bfs: Experiments with parallel bfs traversal of a graph.
     * 9_triangle_count: Experiments with parallel triangle counting of a graph.
     * 10_for_large_iter__parfor_med_iter: Experiments with an outer sequential for loop nested with a parallel for inner loop.